knocklabs/knock-node-example-app/README.md

 ## Running locally

-First, configure the environment variables properly.
+First, configure the environment variables properly (see the bottom of this README).

 Then run: